-Hang around any LC community for more than five minutes, somebody will hop on the message board and ask, “How man carbs can I have?”
+We all were new once, and we all could have used some Low Carb Survival Tips.
+Hang around any LC community for more than five minutes, somebody will hop on the message board and ask, “How many carbs can I have?”
 Or “What can I eat?”
 Or “Why does LC work?”
 Or even the dreaded, “Why am I not losing weight?”

 There are a plethora of different LC plans, with DIFFERENT daily carb restrictions, allowed foods, and advice for success.
+I can tell you I”m an Atkins girl, or that “Why We Get Fat: And What to Do About It” is an absolutely enlightening book, but I cannot judge your specific needs, especially without knowing anything about you.
 Different approaches, different strokes for different folks, you know?
 I cannot tell you what will work best for YOU.
 I can tell you what worked for ME.
 That’s useful for sure, but not the same question at all.
+(However if you’re totally lost and don’t know where to start, check out my tips on starting a low carb diet.)

 But I still can help.
 Here are some things I’ve learned from the few thousand low-carbers I’ve met in the course of my own journey.

 - Get the book!
 Those that read up, select a plan, buy the book and follow it are the ones I put my money on for the long haul.
 It’s your road map to success.
 It gives you the in’s, outs, what to expect and how to cope with common concerns.
-The people who aren’t willing to invest $10 for a copy of Protein Power, who feel like they already know enough because their cousin’s girlfriend’s sister “does Atkins,” generally drop out in fairly short order.
-This is one of the biggest hallmarks I’ve found to predicting a good outcome.
+Plan books that I can personally recommend include Taking Out the Carbage, the latest A New Atkins for a New You, or Protein Power.
+The people who feel like they already know enough because their cousin’s girlfriend’s sister “does Atkins” don’t tend to do as well.
+This is one of the biggest hallmarks I’ve seen to predicting a good outcome.

 - Attitude will make or break you.
 The ones complaining about what they CANNOT do are usually right.
 The ones who focus on what they CAN do are also usually right.
-Focus on what you can do, what you do enjoy, or ways to make Low Carb fit into YOUR lifestyle.
-Focus makes issues more powerful.
+Focus on what you can do, what you do enjoy, and ways to make Low Carb fit into YOUR lifestyle.
 Direct your energy to what you want, not what you don’t.
-It works better.
+It just plain works better.

 - Beware Frankenfoods.
 Everybody gets excited the first time they find an old favorite in “carb-legal” form.
 Specialty products can be a solid, useful way to extend your options, but be selective!
 Junk food is still junk food, even if it’s got “Low Carb” plastered on the package.
 Discrimination and moderation are key.
 If you’re having issues losing and you’re not sure why, this is the first place to look.
 Real, natural foods bring the best results overall.